How to spot a scam website

 Unlike phishing or spear scams, which are usually email based scams that try to steal your logins or personal data, website scams are less frequent.
 However, they do exist and this form of criminal activity is on the rise.
 Online fraud often leads to a direct loss of money and reputation, but it can also cause psychological and emotional distress and incur high costs to repair the damage.

 The situation that we experienced was with a site called e-Hesperus.
 This scam site sprung up almost overnight and actually copied our website almost word for word.
 Thanks to our vigilant team, we spotted it quickly.
 As is protocol, we reported the sham site and warned the 'owners' to take the site down.
 We found out that this site was registered in the UK, but the registered directors were not real people.
 However, many website visitors did not know the difference, so here is an essential checklist to use for helping to determine if a site, whether for medicines or new shoes, is legitimate:

+There are many ways to check on whether a website is secure.
 When you visit a trusted website, a green or locked padlock icon appears besides the URL.
-This can be faked, but it's a good indicator.

 Usually, companies have more than one person connected to them.
 If the About Us page doesn't show a team page, check on Linkedin.
 If only one person or ''Director'' is listed, do a reverse image search on Google Images and see if it's been copied from somewhere else.

 4. Are there direct contact options?

 There should always be a comprehensive contact page with telephone numbers (which are not mobile numbers) and direct email addresses.